ActivisionGameScience/ags_conda_recipes/README.rst

-If you are developing in C, C++, or python then you should use ``conda`` (https://github.com/conda/conda.git) for your package (dependency) management.
+If you are developing in C, C++, or python then you should use ``conda`` (https://github.com/conda/conda.git) for your package/dependency management.
 For other languages you might consider it as well.

 To justify this, consider other package managers: